ianleckie/probablyenough.dev/README.md

 ---

-*Most projects do not need 80% of what we pretend they need.*
+*Many projects do not need 80% of what we pretend they need.*

 Probably Enough is a practical set of tools for people who love writing the web, but who don't want 400MB of node_modules to say hello world.